meadowdata/meadowrun/docs/tutorial/install.md

 ## Install Meadowrun in your AWS/Azure account

-Finally, set up the permanent resources that Meadowrun needs to function:
+Finally, set up the permanent resources that Meadowrun needs to function (this step is not needed if you're running on Kubernetes):

 === "AWS"
     ```